-Special arrangements may be made if you have permanent or temporary disabilities that may disadvantage you in an examination situation.
+Adjustments may be made if you have permanent or temporary disabilities that may disadvantage you in an examination situation.

-Special arrangements are available for practical or written examinations.
-Special arrangements may include, for example, the consumption of food, the use of a scribe, extra working time, rest breaks, specified seating, coloured or enlarged papers, or alternative format practical examinations.
+Adjustments are available for practical or written examinations.
+They may include, for example, the consumption of food, the use of a scribe, extra working time, rest breaks, specified seating, coloured or enlarged papers, or alternative format practical examinations.
 Your school must submit an application on your behalf if you are seeking any variation to the standard examination conditions.
 The application must be supported by documentation as described on the application form.
-The application form and further information about permissible adjustments, such as the Authority's Guidelines for disability adjustments for timed assessments are available from the Authority website (https://senior-secondary.scsa. wa.edu.au/assessment/examinations/specialprovisions).
+Adjustments requested for the written examinations do not apply to the practical examinations.
+Adjustments to standard arrangements for practical examinations must be requested separately to those needed for written examinations, using the appropriate sections of the Equitable Access Adjustments application form.
+The application form and further information about permissible adjustments, such as the Authority's Equitable Access to Assessment Policy and Guidelines, are available from the Authority website (https://senior-secondary. scsa.wa.edu.au/assessment/examinations/ special-provisions).

-If you are suffering from a long-term injury or illness (i.e. injuries or illnesses existing at the start of Term 3) that will affect your participation in a standard practical performance examination of any course, you must have your school apply for special arrangements for you to be examined in an alternative format.
-This is most likely to affect candidates studying Physical Education Studies or Dance, but may apply to candidates in any course with a performance.
+If you are suffering from a long-term injury or illness (i.e. injuries or illnesses existing at the start of Term 3) that will affect your participation in a standard practical performance examination of Dance, Music or Physical Education Studies, you must have your school apply for you to be examined in an alternative format.